Mastertomspirit/DataSync/README.md

 `weekly`
 `monthly`

-The background job is not supported on MacOS
+The automatic background job is not supported on MacOS